The Celebrity Personal Assistant Network

 Get CPR certified

 Visit your local fire department or YMCA and ask about getting a life-saving certification known as CPR.
 This is such a simple thing to do, and it will certainly make “special skills” section stand out.
 Think about it this way: high-net-worth employers have hundreds of candidates that submit resumes for consideration.
 Many of those candidates will have more education and experience than you do.
-So, in the end, all of the little changes to your resume that can give you a leg-up are helpful.
+So, in the end, any little changes to your resume that can give you a leg-up are helpful.

 Comments are closed.

-Written for assistants and estate managers working for celebrities, CEOs, UHNW families, billionaires and royalty
+Written for private service professionals who work for celebrities, CEOs, UHNW families, billionaires, and royalty.

 RSS Feed